Program Director

 Examines models used to determine the value of various aggregate economic variables, such as the price level, national income, employment, interest rates, and wage rates.

-ECON 6939 The Economics of Financial Markets and Institutions 3 s.h.
+ECON 6939 Financial Markets and Institutions 3 s.h.

 Study of the institutions, instruments, and markets that facilitate the distribution of financial resources throughout the economy.
 The course discusses the money, capital, and commodity markets.
 Also, the topics of accessing default risk and hedging against market risk are discussed.